OmniJeff/im-coming/README.md

-# flynn
+# im-coming
-Are you in?
+Are you coming?